 Marco Dornelles is a seasoned agronomist and a key figure within Afubra.
 With over 35 years of service, he has held various leadership roles, including vice-president and secretary.
 Currently, he serves as the general coordinator of Expoagro Afubra, Brazil's largest family farming fair, where he has been instrumental in its development and success.
 Dornelles has also played a significant role in Afubra's environmental education initiatives, particularly the "Verde é Vida" (Green is Life) program.
 The Project has been active for over 30 years, impacting 428 schools and more than 153,000 people-an outstanding achievement.
 What is the program's current focus, and what are the key objectives for the future?

-Verde é Vida (Green is Life), Afubra's educa- Marco Dornelles tion program, carries out actions to promote environmental awareness, awakening critical thinking and research into solutions to the
+Verde é Vida (Green is Life), Afubra's educa- Marco Dornelles tion program, carries out actions to promote environmental awareness, awakening critical thinking and research into solutions to the schools.
 Created on August 8, 1991, Verde é Vida carries out its activities in the states of Paraná.
 Santa Catarina and Rio Grande do Sul.
-Its aim is to develop socio-environmental education, promoting education in rural areas, their diversification, sustainability, the protection Are there any innovative initiatives planned of children and teenagers, as well as valuing for next year? family farming and its succession.

-Among Verde é Vida's actions is socio-environmental education, sustainable and economic development, scientific research keeping young people in the countryside.

-records in attendance and participation.
+Its aim is to develop socio-environmental education, promoting education in rural areas, their diof children and teenagers, as well as valuing for next year? family farming and its succession.
+Among Verde é Vida's actions is socio-environmental education, sustainable and economic development, scientific research keeping young people in the countryside. records in attendance and participation.
 What were the standout moments of the 2025 edition?
+We highlight this edition as a special one, for Afubra's 70th anniversary, where the fair had an even greater commitment to presenting technologies in terms of "OVERCOMING", Afubra's Expoagro continues to set new records in attendance and participation.